Best Savings Accounts for Kids in 2024

 Type of Access

 MoneyRates recommends online banking for a child’s savings account.
-This is because these typically offer the highest rates and allow a parent easy access to supervise the account.
+These accounts typically offer the highest rates and allow a parent to supervise the account easily.

 Also, with online banking becoming increasingly popular, it makes sense to teach a child financial responsibility through experience with the type of account they are likely to have in the future.